TRZLedgerFoundation/templates/community/merkle-airdrop/README.md

     - Creates/initializes `airdropState`
     - Optionally creates `vault`
     - Records the Merkle root and total allocation
-    - May assert that sufficient SOL is present or transferred to `vault`
+    - May assert that sufficient TRZ is present or transferred to `vault`

 - claimAirdrop
   - Inputs: `amount: u64`, `leafIndex: u32|u64`, `proof: [[u8; 32]]`